lundha/lundha.github.io/_posts/2017-10-24-Sensors-for-Smart-Cities.md

   </tr>
 </table>

 Except for the 35th Avenue SW - SW Myrtle Street location, which is not a bridge but an intersection, all average peak times are between 2:05PM and 4:10PM, with a group of values gathered around 3:55PM.
 This concentration does not occur in a specific area of the city, and the different peak times may be a result of shadowing buildings.
-As a representative case, the 3:55PM mark is considered as the *de facto* average peak time given the number of occurrences.
+As a representative case, the 3:55PM mark is considered as the *de facto* average peak time given its recurrence.
 In other contexts, other choices may be made depending on the case.